Esplanade MRT station

-Esplanade MRT station is an underground Mass Rapid Transit (MRT) station on the Circle line (CCL).
-Situated in Downtown Core, Singapore, it is at the junction of Bras Basah Road, Raffles Boulevard and Nicoll Highway.
-As the name suggests, the station serves the Esplanade, alongside various developments such as War Memorial Park, Suntec City Mall and the Suntec Singapore Convention and Exhibition Centre.
-Esplanade station is linked to the nearby City Hall station via an underground retail development CityLink Mall.
+Esplanade MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line (CCL) in Singapore.
+Situated in the Downtown Core, it is at the junction of Bras Basah Road, Raffles Boulevard and Nicoll Highway.
+As the name suggests, the station serves the Esplanade performing arts centre, alongside various developments such as War Memorial Park, Suntec City Mall and the Suntec Singapore Convention and Exhibition Centre.
+Esplanade station is linked to the nearby City Hall station via CityLink Mall, an underground retail development.

-First announced as Convention Centre MRT station part of the Marina MRT line (MRL), it was later incorporated into Stage 1 of the CCL.
-The station was renamed to its present name through a public poll in 2005.
+First announced in 1999 as Convention Centre MRT station as part of the Marina MRT line, it was later incorporated into Stage 1 of the CCL.
+Several roads were diverted during its construction.
+The station was renamed Esplanade through a public poll in 2005.
 Along with the other stations on Stages 1 and 2 of the CCL, the station opened on 17 April 2010.
 Esplanade station features an Art-in-Transit artwork A Piece of Ice-Clear Heart by Lim Mu Hue.